hartmuthnowak/icu.dashboard/README.md

   - `DB_USERNAME`: Username
   - `DB_PASSWORD`: Password
 - Please set the ICM target ward, where patients are discharged to when the died on ICU in the variable `CONFIG_DASHBOARD_DEATH_IDENTIFYING_TARGETWARD` (e.g. "Exitus")
+- If settings are changed within the .Renviron file the R project needs to be loaded again for update of the settings.

 ## Instruction manual
 TODO